 My grandmother had ammo on her Christmas list!
 There are three things you never say to a grandmother who is a crack shot with a shotgun: “You do it.”
 “It’s your fault.”
 “I quit.”

 But in the process, I learned how to fend for myself.
 If I found myself in a tough situation, I had to rely on myself to get out of it.

-How To Make It Work For You: You cannot whine, blame others, or point fingers if you plan to be successful.
-You’re still in second grade.
+How To Make It Work For You: If you whine, blame others, or point fingers if something goes, you’re still in second grade.
 Grow up and stop crying out for momma to make it all better.